 The future is mobile

 Great experiences require seamless communication.
-Right now, the quickest way to get in touch with clients is through text messaging.
+Right now, the quickest way to get in touch with clients is through text messaging software.
 According to the National Association of Realtors, 62% of clients want their realtors to stay in contact with them via text.
 Here are a few tips for building a texting strategy.

 Add your cell/ QR code to ‘For Sale’ signs: